bronetazik99/Practicum_projects/Project4/README.md

 # Procrastinate Pro+ Marketing Analysis

 Welcome to the Procrastinate Pro+ marketing analysis project!
 Despite significant investments in advertising, this entertainment app has been struggling financially over the past few months.
-As a marketing analyst, your task is to uncover the root causes of these losses and provide actionable recommendations to improve the app's profitability.
+As a marketing analyst, our task is to uncover the root causes of these losses and provide actionable recommendations to improve the app's profitability.

 This project involves a detailed examination of three datasets: